nazari63/fault-proof-monitors/README.md

 - **Per DisputeGame**: Deployed to every dispute game created following DisputeGameCreated event.
 - **Specific DisputeGame**: Deployed to specific dispute games following an alert from a parent monitor (ex. fault_proof_detection_parent).

-perDisputeGame and specificDisputeGame monitors require additional workflow automation to trigger monitor deployment.
+Per DisputeGame and Specific DisputeGame monitors require additional workflow automation to trigger monitor deployment.
 Refer to the following sections for more details.

 ### Per DisputeGame